Learn something new every day

 Digital rendering is a process that involves using a software program to generate an image from a previously created model.
 The model used in digital rendering is a description of a three dimensional object, made using a strictly defined data structure or language.
-The description used with digital rendering includes viewpoint, geometry, lighting, and texture information.
+The description used with this type of rendering includes viewpoint, geometry, lighting, and texture information.

-The image that is created through digital rendering is referred to as a digital image or a raster graphics image.
-The image made through digital rendering is the last major step before creating the final appearance of models used in animation.
+The image created through digital rendering is referred to as a digital image or a raster graphics image.
+This digital image is the last major step before creating the final appearance of models used in animation.
 This animation is used in movies, video games, computer games, and simulators, and for special effects on television.
 Each of these uses for digital rendering utilizes different features and techniques in order to achieve the desired outcome.

-Digital rendering software is available in a wide range of capabilities.
-Some digital rendering software is integrated into much larger animation or modeling packages, while other digital rendering software is designed as a stand-alone product.
+Software for this process is available in a wide range of capabilities.
+Some rendering software is integrated into much larger animation or modeling packages, while other software is designed as a stand-alone product.
 Regardless of the exact capabilities and uses of the digital rendering software, all packages are carefully engineered programs that require integrating a number of disciplines, including mathematics, light physics, software development, and visual perception.

 When digital rendering is used in the creation of three dimensional graphics, the process is often quite slow and may be referred to as pre-rendering or real time rendering.
 Pre-rendering is typically used when creating animated movies, while real time rendering is used for creating three dimensional video games that utilize graphics cards with three dimensional hardware accelerators.

-The image created with digital rendering is identified through a variety of visible features that may be altered as necessary.
+The image created by this process is identified through a variety of visible features that may be altered as necessary.
 These features include:

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!